Daniel-J-Mueller/ArcheausGalacto/README.md

 I thrive at the intersection of technology, science, and strategy—always pushing boundaries and envisioning what comes next.

-Top 99.975% on HTB.
 I was a part of the team which won the 2022 OpenAI Environmental Hackathon.
 BCI researcher and Cognitive Upload/Download researcher.

 ---